tsgates/arch-wiki-markdown/wiki/Partitioning.md

 Partitioning
 ============

-> Summary

-An overview of disk partitioning tools, best practices, and additional considerations.

-> Related
+Related articles

-fstab
+-   fstab

-LVM
+-   LVM

-Swap
+-   Swap

-Format a device

-File Systems
+-   File Systems

 Partitioning a hard drive allows one to logically divide the available space into sections that can be accessed independently of one another.
-Partition information is stored within a hard drive's GUID Partition Table or Master Boot Record.

 An entire hard drive may be allocated to a single partition, or one may divide the available storage space across multiple partitions.
-A number of scenarios require creation multiple partitions: dual- or multi-booting, for example, or maintaining a swap partition.
+A number of scenarios require creating multiple partitions: dual- or multi-booting, for example, or maintaining a swap partition.
 In other cases, partitioning is used as a means of logically separating data, such as creating separate partitions for audio and video files.
 Common